osherjacobs/LabWork_Findings/SPECTEROPSCGCOMPROMISE.md

 **Defensive assumption under test:** "Credential Guard protects DA credentials even under host compromise.
 LSASS dump on the RDP server returns nothing useful."

 **Finding:** That assumption is incomplete.
-The RCG protocol layer bridges VTL0 and VTL1 in ways that allow credential material to be brokered without LSASS access.
-DumpGuard exploits this.
+Remote Credential Guard is an independent RDP protocol for safe credential delegation — where CG is present on the client, it handles authentication operations inside VTL1.
+DumpGuard abuses the RCG authentication flow itself, never touching LSASS.
 Microsoft considers it intended behavior.

 ---